 1. A fast and easy application process

-An application for a hard money loan is much less paperwork than a for conventional bank loan.
+An application for a hard money loan is much less paperwork than a conventional bank loan.
 First-time hard money loan applicants are often refreshed by the streamlined application process.
-A hard money loan application is only 5 pages of basic information and it can be approved quickly once completed and returned to the hard money lender.
-This allows the real estate investor to spend more timing looking for opportunities, not filling out mindless paperwork.
+Hard money loan applications can be approved within one day once the application is completed and returned to the hard money lender.
+This allows the real estate investor to spend more timing looking for opportunities, and less time filling out paperwork.

 2. Getting the loan funded fast